Almost Daylight

 The record also includes Knight's first use of cover songs on an album.
 These are Johnny Cash's "Flesh and Blood", which Knight had previously recorded for a 2002 tribute album, and John Prine's "Mexican Home", performed here as a duet with Prine.
-Womack guests on "Sent It on Down", a bleak tale of alcoholism and economic despiar, which she had originally recorded on her 2014 album The Way I'm Livin'.
-Another track, "The Damn Truth", reflects on dishonesty in modern society, with Knight urging listeners to find their own truth.
+Womack guests on "Sent It on Down", which she recorded on her 2014 album The Way I'm Livin'.